paulcarlton-ww/go-utils/docs/dev-guide.md

 # Developers Guide

 This repository is intended to contain testing and development utilities as well as library code for use with golang and python.
 To run tests and build any executables (non at present) type 'make' in top level directory of the repository.
 This will also install any software you need on your workstation.

 ## Setup

-clone into $GOPATH/src/github.com/paul-carlton/go-utils:
+clone into $GOPATH/src/github.com/paulcarlton-ww/go-utils:

+    mkdir -p $GOPATH/src/github.com/paulcarlton-ww
-    cd $GOPATH/src/github.com/paul-carlton
+    cd $GOPATH/src/github.com/paulcarlton-ww
-    git clone git@github.com:paul-carlton/go-utils.git
+    git clone git@github.com:paulcarlton-ww/go-utils.git
     cd go-utils

-Optionally install required software versions in project's bin directory:

-    . bin/env.sh
-    setup.sh

 This project requires the following software: